elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-the-frontal-lobe-contribute-to-executive-functions-and-speech-production.md

 url: /learn/psychology/questions/how-does-the-frontal-lobe-contribute-to-executive-functions-and-speech-production
 score: -1.0
 related_article1:
-    id: 164433
+    id: 164424
-    title: How do neural pathways demonstrate redundancy and inhibition mechanisms in the brain?
+    title: >-
+        What is the impact of socioeconomic status on language exposure and vocabulary development in children?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-neural-pathways-demonstrate-redundancy-and-inhibition-mechanisms-in-the-brain
+    url: /learn/psychology/questions/what-is-the-impact-of-socioeconomic-status-on-language-exposure-and-vocabulary-development-in-children
 related_article2:
-    id: 164418
+    id: 164425
-    title: What is the difference between independent and dependent variables in experimental methods?
+    title: >-
+        How does stress affect cortisol levels and cognitive performance?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-difference-between-independent-and-dependent-variables-in-experimental-methods
+    url: /learn/psychology/questions/how-does-stress-affect-cortisol-levels-and-cognitive-performance
 related_article3:
-    id: 164419
+    id: 164425
-    title: How does spatial attention differ from object attention in the brain?
+    title: >-
+        How does stress affect cortisol levels and cognitive performance?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-spatial-attention-differ-from-object-attention-in-the-brain
+    url: /learn/psychology/questions/how-does-stress-affect-cortisol-levels-and-cognitive-performance
 related_article4:
-    id: 164430
+    id: 164432
-    title: How do neural pathways influence competition and inhibition in cognitive processing?
+    title: >-
+        What impact does cortisol have on memory and learning during stress?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-neural-pathways-influence-competition-and-inhibition-in-cognitive-processing
+    url: /learn/psychology/questions/what-impact-does-cortisol-have-on-memory-and-learning-during-stress
 related_article5:
-    id: 164427
+    id: 164429
-    title: What is prediction error in reward processing, and how does it relate to dopamine release?
+    title: >-
+        What are the effects of socioeconomic status on brain development and social equality?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-prediction-error-in-reward-processing-and-how-does-it-relate-to-dopamine-release
+    url: /learn/psychology/questions/what-are-the-effects-of-socioeconomic-status-on-brain-development-and-social-equality
 ---

 &nbsp;